 TRANSDEF Opposed Proposition 1A, the California High-Speed Rail Bond Measure

-High-Speed Rail expert Joseph Vranich testified before the California Senate Transportation and Housing Committee on the flaws of the High-Speed Rail Authority's proposal, and concluded "It's time to dissolve the California High-Speed Rail Authority."
+High-Speed Rail expert Joseph Vranich testified in 2008 before the California Senate Transportation and Housing Committee on the flaws of the High-Speed Rail Authority's proposal, and concluded "It's time to dissolve the California High-Speed Rail Authority."
 That recommendation is even more appropriate in 2014.

 Here's a podcast of a KGO-AM show about Prop.
 1A.
 David Schonbrunn appears about 15 minutes in.
 (Note that there are several minutes of banter before the 1A segment starts).